-🧑🏼🍳 WHAT WE LOVE ABOUT THIS RECIPE
+🧑🏼🍳 WHY YOU’LL LOVE THIS RECIPE

 - Sea Salt: This seasoning enhances the flavors of the other ingredients while tenderizing the poultry by breaking down proteins.
 Feel free to adjust the amount of salt according to taste.